Adventurous Kate contains affiliate links. If you make a purchase through these links, I will earn a commission at no extra cost to you. Thanks!

-The Mainport Hotel, where the conference took place (and where speakers, myself and Mario included, were offered complimentary lodging), had lots of cool design details.
+The Mainport Hotel, where the conference took place (and where speakers, myself included, were offered complimentary lodging), had lots of cool design details.
 This is a close-up of the chandelier in the lobby.

 I found Rotterdam overall to be a small but fun, low-key city.
 It’s not a city that you go to visit the sights — it’s a place to relax, hang out, and experience on a local level.

 How perfect is that image above?
 Tulips on a bike set against a canal — it’s the ultimate Amsterdam picture!

 I listed Amsterdam as one of my most egregious travel oversights in October 2012.
 Somehow, it took more than two collective years of living in Europe before I got to this quintessential city.
 Several different post-conference tours were available throughout Holland, and I decided to take the Amsterdam trip.